 Abbreviated as PS, the PlayStation is a gaming console first released by Sony on December 3, 1994.
-Since its initial release, Sony has created the PlayStation 2, PlayStation 3, and PlayStation 4 as well as the handheld PSP.
+Since its initial release, Sony has created the PlayStation 2, PlayStation 3, PlayStation 4, PlayStation 5, and the handheld PSP.

-The PlayStation 4, also called PS4, is the latest iteration of Sony's gaming console, released on November 15, 2013.
+The PlayStation 4, also called PS4, is the iteration of Sony's gaming console released on November 15, 2013.
 It competes with Nintendo's Wii U and Microsoft's Xbox One.
 The picture is an example of the PlayStation 4 console and its controller.

 PlayStation 4 hardware information

-The PS4 console utilizes an AMD 64-bit APU, 8 gigabytes of GDDR5 memory, connects to the Internet through Wi-Fi or an Ethernet cable, and reads Blu-ray discs for both games and movies.
+The PS4 console utilizes an AMD 64-bit APU, 8 gigabytes of GDDR5 memory, connects to the Internet through Wi-Fi or an Ethernet cable, and uses Blu-ray discs.
 It can connect to a TV through an HDMI connection for excellent video and audio quality.